 Acoustically treating a room comes in three major steps.

 Corner Base Trapping

 Low-frequency sound absorption or Corner Base Trapping.
 Without bass control, your musical foundation (everything you hear below 300 Hz) is heavily distorted by acoustical chaos: room modes, standing waves, random wave interference, comb filtering and speaker-boundary interference response (SBIR)

 According to standard definitions, early reflections are sounds that arrive at the listener after being reflected maybe once or twice from parts of listening space, such as walls, ceilings, and floor.
 They arrive later than the direct sound, often in a range from 5 to 100 milliseconds, but can arrive before the onset of full reverberation.
 The early reflections give your brain the information about the size of a room, and for the sense of distance of sounds in a room.
 They have an important role in determining the general character and sound of the room.

 Appropriate control of reverberation, control of noise from the exterior and appropriate ambient noise levels within.

-Martins will help design and install your own home entertainment plus designing and tailor your home acoustic treatment so you get the very best sound from your Martins HiFi and Home Entertainment System.
+Martins HiFi will help design and install your own home entertainment system designing and tailoring your home acoustic treatment so you get the very best sound from your Martins HiFi and Home Entertainment System.